quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Applying the inter-haplotype distance method to the BXDs

 We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with the previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at each of 7,320 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
-We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resouces [@PMID:33472028].
+We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resource [@PMID:33472028].

 We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript [@url:https://github.com/quinlan-lab/proj-mutator-mapping].

 ### Identifying candidate mutator alleles overlapping the chromosome 6 peak

-We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by querying the joint-genotyped BXD VCF file (European Nucleotide Archive accession PRJEB45429 [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]).
+We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by querying the joint-genotyped BXD VCF file (European Nucleotide Archive accession **PRJEB45429** [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]).
 We annotated the BXD VCF using the following `snpEff` [@PMID:22728672] command:

 ```
  java -Xmx16g -jar /path/to/snpeff/jarfile GRCm38.75 /path/to/bxd/vcf > /path/to/uncompressed/output/vcf